 Align human-centered outcomes with revenue goals

 Vadim admits that determining pricing for your academy or bootcamp is one of the most difficult hurdles to jump for a budding founder.
 Even taking the necessary steps — competitive analysis, customer discovery, A/B testing, to name a few — won't necessarily help you land on the answer, as Vadim and his brother discovered.

-“We thought, ‘Okay, most of these folks that we were interviewing through our customer discovery process or who are coming to our events don't necessarily have the finances to be able to do something this expensive.
+“We thought, ‘Okay, most of these folks that we were interviewing through our customer service industry and discovery process or who are coming to our events don't necessarily have the finances to be able to do something this expensive.
 That's why they're coming to us in the first place.
 So how do we make sure that we're still getting compensated and are able to compensate our instructors and everyone that's involved?
 How can we also provide that individualized support and accessibility for our students?”
 Vadim questioned.

 They knew their program needed to cost somewhere in between the multi-thousand dollar coding bootcamps and the inexpensive, inefficient certification courses.
 This realization helped land School16 on a part-time program.

 “That's more than sufficient for people to get career outcomes, and that was proven to us after people were getting jobs in tech.
 It also makes it so you don't have to have full-time instructors, which would be very expensive,” Vadim says.